What Are Lockwood Foundation Grants?

 Lockwood Foundation Grants for BC Faculty Excellence & Innovation support new or ongoing projects by Bellevue College faculty that promote innovation in teaching and/or advance entrepreneurial models at the college.
 Typically, individual grants range from $2,500 to $10,000.
 These grants are administered by the BC Foundation and made available through a generous donation from the Lockwood Foundation.

-The 2025 Lockwood Grant Application is now open!
+The 2025 Lockwood Grant Application is now closed.
+Applicants were notified of the outcome of their submission in May 2025.

 The 2025 Lockwood Grant Application opened on January 23, 2025.
-The submission deadline is 11:59 PM on Thursday, March 6, 2025.
+The submission deadline was 11:59 PM on Thursday, March 6, 2025.

 The funding period for successful applications will be June 1, 2025 through May 31, 2026.
 You can preview a PDF of the entire application here.
-Applicants will be notified of the outcome of their submission in May 2025.

 And the Lockwood Foundation Grants Go to…